Fluigent/fgt-SDK/README.md

 ## Native libraries

-The Fluigent SDK, is based on a set of native shared libraries for each supported platform.
+The Fluigent SDK is based on a set of native shared libraries for each supported platform.
 The libraries are sorted into folders by the operating system and processor architecture they target:

 - windows/x86/fgt_SDK.dll
 - windows/x64/fgt_SDK.dll
 - linux/x64/libfgt_SDK.so
+- linux/arm/libfgt_SDK.so
+- linux/arm64/libfgt_SDK.so
 - mac/x64/libfgt_SDK.dylib
 - fgt_SDK.h

-Legacy files fgt_SDK_32.dll and fgt_SDK_64.dll are also included for convenience, in case.
+Legacy files fgt_SDK_32.dll and fgt_SDK_64.dll are also included for convenience, to match naming conventions used by environments such as LabVIEW.
 They correspond to the Windows x86 and Windows x64 libraries, respectively.

 ## Middleware